 Ali Seafood Restaurant

-Ali Seafood Restaurant is the most popular Chinese / Taiwanese seafood restaurant in the whole Kenting area even with locals – which is a good sign.
-My wife and I have been there at least 50 times over the years and we’ve never seen this place quiet, its always packed, because the food is so good and always fresh.
+Ali Seafood Restaurant is the most popular Chinese / Taiwanese seafood restaurant in the whole Kenting area even with locals – which is a telling sign.
+My wife and I have been there at least 50 times over the years and we’ve never seen this place quiet, its always packed, because the food is consistently good and fresh.

-Bring a sweater as the place is freezer-like cold (to keep the customers fresh?)
-Ali Seafood Restaurant is a bit outside of town, on the way to Baishawan (Baisha Beach) so you’ll need wheels to get there, take a taxi, or be ready to walk a very long way!
+Bring a thick sweater, and maybe a tuque, as the place is freezer-like freezing cold (to keep the customers fresh?)
+Ali Seafood Restaurant is a bit outside of town, on the way to Baishawan (Baisha Beach) so you’ll need wheels to get there.
+Take a taxi, or be ready to walk a very long way!

 Address: 20 Shawei Rd, Hengchun Township